Andrian0s/MSc-Thesis-Automatic-Re-Generation-of-Sentences-To-Different-Readability-Levels/README.md

-# This is the repository for the Master Thesis under [Mrinmaya lab](https://www.mrinmaya.io) at ETH Zurich titled Automatic Re-generation of Sentences To Different Readability Levels.
+# Master Thesis under [Mrinmaya lab](https://www.mrinmaya.io) at ETH Zurich titled Automatic Re-generation of Sentences To Different Readability Levels.

 This repository is a continuation of: